 3. TAKE A BECAK

 The resort arranged a diving day trip for us together with transportation there and back.
 Our driver picked us up in the morning and drove us in the becak to the other side of the island, where the diving centre was located.
-The road are well paved with plenty of hills and turns, however the driver didn’t slow down at all.
+The road is well paved with plenty of hills and turns, however, the driver didn’t slow down at all.
 It was the craziest ride ever and I loved it!

 4. MEET LOCALS AND TRY LOCAL FOOD

-We arrived to the diving centre an hour earlier so we went to have our breakfast in a nearby café with a beautiful ocean view.
+We arrived at the diving centre an hour earlier so we went to have our breakfast in a nearby café with a beautiful ocean view.
 We were welcomed with friendly and smiling locals who prepared for us delicious local banana pancakes, fruit plates and sandwiches.
 What a lovely start to the day!